Shanksch/sentiment-analysis-project/README.md

 **Check out the live, interactive web application here:**

-**[Your Deployed Streamlit UI URL]**  <!--  This is crucial!
+**https://sentiment-analysis-project-ui.onrender.com/**  <!--  This is crucial!
 You will build and deploy the UI later, but you can put a placeholder here for now. -->

 **And here is the live API endpoint for the backend:**